djinilabs/timeclout/docs/getting-started/overview.md

-# TimeHaupt
+# TimeClout

 **Transform your team scheduling with intelligent automation and comprehensive workforce management**

-TimeHaupt is a modern, AI-powered team scheduling and workforce management platform designed to streamline shift planning, leave management, and team coordination.
+TimeClout is a modern, AI-powered team scheduling and workforce management platform designed to streamline shift planning, leave management, and team coordination.
 Built for organizations that value efficiency, fairness, and employee satisfaction.

 ## 🚀 Key Features